marexandre/pivotal-mini/README.md

 Access `localhost:4649` in you browser :pray:

 ### Heroku
 This App is made to run on Heroku, but you can serve it on your server too.
+Read more [here](https://devcenter.heroku.com/articles/git) for how to deploy to Heroku.